Chard with Polenta Wedges

 Cut the polenta into 1/2 inch thick slices.
 Cut each slice into 4 little wedges.

 Heat a wide nonstick skillet.
 Add a drop of the oil and spread it around with a paper towel, reserving the rest.
-Add the polenta wedges; cook in a single layer over medium heat, about 5 minutes on each side.
+Add the polenta wedges; cook in a single layer over medium heat, about 5 to 8 minutes on each side.

 In the same skillet, heat the rest of the olive oil.
 Add the garlic and sauté over low heat just until turning golden.
 Add the greens, cover, and steam for just a minute or two, just until wilted down.
 Drizzle in the balsamic vinegar and stir quickly to coat the greens.